 In California, Resource Family Approval (RFA) unifies the process of caregiver approval for children & youth in foster care.
-Probation utilizes Resource families to provide care for foster youth in a homelike setting either as an initial placement or after the youth completes treatment at an STRTP.
+Placement utilizes Resource Families to provide care for foster youth in a homelike setting either as an initial placement or after the youth completes treatment at an STRTP.
+The Resource Family and the youth in their care receive support from the Placement RFA Unit, the assigned probation officer, and a WRAP team.